-Objective Activity KPI target Result Increase businesses' management capability Deliver the NZTE Regional Business Partner Programme Manage allocation and approval of \$520,000 funding annually Minimum of 270 businesses connected to the Accelerate Success programme 90% customer satisfaction rate Positive feedback from NZTE • During the year, NZTE reviewed the measurement of its regional business partner programme and revised our target to be the allocation of approximately \$370,000 of capability funding.
-We issued over \$433,000, of which \$358,000 was redeemed (representing an 82% redemption rate).
-The change also meant that a customer satisfaction measure was no longer required.
-We engaged with 374 businesses, 124 of which were new to Grow Wellington.
-NZTE has extended our contract until June 2015.
-Enhance investment connections and capability Design and deliver a programme that prepares businesses to pitch for investment and connects them to the investor community Capital Providers Group formed Twelve businesses presented with half successful in raising capital • Grow Wellington designed and completed two series of a programme aimed at supporting businesses getting ready for raising capital.
-The Capital Providers group was formed from the subject matter experts and services providers involved.
-15 businesses participated and two have completed capital raising activities, with a further four in the process of completing a capital raise.
-Provide additional value to businesses through an improved networking programme Deliver an enhanced value oriented networking and referral model, including the ongoing relationship management of Chamber partners, and the coordination of workshops/business growth clinics/ events/seminars from service providers in key capability development areas 12 clinics/workshops held across the region 3 SME industry network groups formed and operational 90% customer satisfaction rate Positive feedback from Chambers • Grow Wellington organised and held 11 of 12 business clinics during the 2013/14 year.
-Five industry clusters have formed and are active in the region covering: ICT, MedTech, Digital Manufacturing, Large Food Producer, and Craft Beer.
-A business survey is not being completed this year, though we have had positive feedback, as well as maintaining excellent relationships with the region's Chambers of Commerce.
+Objective Activity KPI target Result Increase businesses' management capability Deliver the NZTE Regional Business Partner Programme Manage allocation and approval of \$520,000 funding annually • During the year, NZTE reviewed the measurement of its regional business partner programme and revised our target to be the allocation of approximately \$350,000 of capability funding.
+We issued over \$433,000, of which \$358,000 was redeemed by businesses.
+Minimum of 270 businesses connected to the Accelerate Success programme We engaged with 374 businesses, 124 of which were new to Grow Wellington.
+90% customer satisfaction rate The revision also made the customer satisfaction target redundant.
+Positive feedback from NZTE NZTE has extended our contract until June 2015.
+Enhance investment connections and capability Design and deliver a programme that prepares businesses to pitch for investment and connects them to the investor Capital Providers Group formed • Grow Wellington designed and completed two series of a programme aimed at supporting businesses getting ready for raising capital.
+The Capital Providers group was formed from the subject matter experts and services providers involved. community 12 businesses presented with half successful in raising capital 15 businesses participated and one has completed capital raising activities, with a further six in the process of completing a capital raise.
+Provide additional value to businesses through an Deliver an enhanced value oriented networking and referral model, including the ongoing relationship management of Chamber 12 clinics/workshops held across the region Three SME industry network groups formed and Grow Wellington organised and held 11 of 12 business clinics during the 2013/14 year.
+Five industry clusters have formed and are active in the region covering: ICT, Med Tech, Digital Manufacturing, Large Food improved networking partners, and the coordination of workshops/ operational Producer, and Craft Beer. programme business growth clinics/ events/seminars from service providers in key capability development areas 90% customer satisfaction rate Positive feedback from Chambers A business survey is not being completed this year, though we have had positive feedback, as well as maintaining excellent relationships with the region's Chambers of Commerce.